Geowil/LMPGames_DialogSelector/readme.md

 - Ability to turn on or off YanFly_MessageCore support
 - Ability to turn on or off Unconfigured NPC Dialog setting
 - Effeciency enhancement to load only the data from the map you are currently on
-- New Setting
+- New Setting<br>
-	Data Load Mode
+  - Data Load Mode<
-		First mode will load the data from the Map Data plugin setting Second mode will allow you to load data from a file Details on file structure and how these files line up with map/npc ids tbd but the goal is to reduce the complexity to use the plugin down to nearly 0.
+    - First mode will load the data from the Map Data plugin setting
+    - Second mode will allow you to load data from a file
+      - Details on file structure and how these files line up with map/npc ids tbd but the goal is to reduce the complexity to use the plugin down to nearly 0.

 ## Possible Enhancements